rico345100/proc-repeat/readme.md

 ### (1.0.3) asJSON(void)
 Set write format to json.
-Most of time, you don't have to call this because JSON is default.
+Most of time, you don't have to call this because JSON is default option.

 ### (1.0.3) asText(void)